foldl/chatllm.cpp/README.md

 * This project is started as refactoring of [ChatGLM.cpp](https://github.com/li-plus/chatglm.cpp), without which, this project could not be possible.

 * Thank those who have released their the model sources and checkpoints.

+## Note

+This project is my hobby project to learn DL & GGML, and under active development.
+PRs of features won't be accepted, while PRs for bug fixes are warmly welcome.